CONIFA Women's World Football Cup: Tibet 2022

 The first edition of the CONIFA Women's World Cup was held in Tibet region of India in 2022."CONIFA Women World Football Cup 2022" 4 teams were intitaly planned to participate.
 However, Matabeleland reported issues with visas to participate, but no reason was given for Székely Land's withdrawal.
 Leaving Sápmi and Tibet that actually participated.

 The tournament was held in a two-legged format in early July.
 Sápmi won the competition and the first title.

 Sápmi 2024

 The second edition was held in Bodø in Norway.
 The competition saw three teams participating in a double round-robin format.
 Tamil Eelam, Sápmi and Székely Land.

 After initially being announced as participants, Kashmir and Northern Cyprus later withdrew from the competition with no official reason given.
 Tibet would also be removed from the tournament on the opening day after the team was unable to secure visa to travel aboard on time.
 These withdrawals would result in the tournament being reduced from the originally announced 6 participants to 3.

+Paris 2026

+The third edition was to be held in Paris in France.
+The decision was included in the "CONIFA Asia & Oceania 2024 Report 2025 Activities 2025-2028 Plans" document released for the 2025 CONIFA AGM held in Genoa, Italy.
+Tamil Eelam, which competed in the 2024 edition in Bodø were to serve as local hosting committee.
+However, no official announcement of the tournament, including whether the plan was officially approved, had not been made by CONIFA as of January 2026.